 Quoting what immediately follows:

-“Identity politics” is not free of these patterns, either.
+> > Abuse has been actively facilitated by the silence and cooperation of our communities.
+We have seen people go quiet around this issue, and in the space provided by that silence, abusers have been legitimized, condoned, and given free rein to escalate their abusive behavior indefinitely. > > > > “Identity politics” is not free of these patterns, either.
 White women have been silent about the harassment of women of color, or have facilitated it, or enacted it.
 Cisgender women have doxxed, threatened, excluded, or otherwise targeted transgender women and non-binary people.
-In each case, the problem was the same: The abuse existed, either because no-one outside of the targeted groups knew it was happening, or because people who did know did not address it openly.
+In each case, the problem was the same: The abuse existed, either because no-one outside of the targeted groups knew it was happening, or because people who did know did not address it openly. > >

 This is all true, and it should not be overlooked that people involved with the crafting of this letter have done exactly these things.
 Are they taking their own words to heart?
 I very much hope so.